raejohnston/raejohnston/_posts/2023-03-04-ABC-of-UX-I-is-for-ideation.md

 Title: ABC of UX
 Subtitle: I is for Ideation
 ---
-Ideation is the process of generating ideas – ideally without a lot of reservations around the practical details.
+Ideation is the process of generating ideas – ideally without getting too much into the practical details.
 It’s a common next step after a round of usability research, where user pain points have been identified and the question is how best to address them, but you may also ideate around product enhancements and new features.

 Ideation works best when: